Palks-Studio/static-site/README.md

 - Resources
 - Links
 - Contact
-- Terms of use
+- Terms of Use
-- Legal notice
+- Legal Notice
-- Privacy policy
+- Privacy Policy

 Each page includes:

-- dedicated SEO tags
+- its own SEO meta tags
 - a consistent structure
-- generic content ready to be adapted
+- generic, ready-to-adapt content

 ---

 ## Accessibility

-Special attention has been paid to accessibility:
+Particular attention has been paid to accessibility:

-- Proper semantic hierarchy (`h1` → `h2` → `h3`)
+- Proper semantic hierarchy
+- Structured headings (`h1` → `h2` → `h3`)
-- HTML structure readable by screen readers
-- Visually hidden text (`visually-hidden`) when relevant
+- Screen-reader-only text (`visually-hidden`)
-- ARIA attributes used sparingly and appropriately
+- ARIA attributes where relevant

-This foundation provides a solid base for projects
+This foundation provides a healthy base for projects that care about accessibility.
-that aim to integrate accessibility from the design stage.

 ---

 ## SEO

-The project is optimized for search engine visibility:
+The foundation is optimized for search engines:

 - `title` and `meta description` tags per page
 - Open Graph and Twitter Cards